silvainfm/FinTech-Projects/README.md

-# FinTech Homework
+# FinTech Projects

-This repository contains projects I have done as homework for the FinTech bootcamp @ Northwestern that I am currently doing.
+This repository contains projects I have done for the FinTech bootcamp @ Northwestern.

-It demonstrates the new skills I am in the process of acquiring, such as: Python, Git, Github, SQL and many others to come!
+It demonstrates the new skills I have acquired, such as: Python, Git, Github, SQL, Solidity, and other machine learning packages.